LuemmelSec/LuemmelSec.github.io/_posts/2021-05-15-Building-An-Evil-USB-Cable.md

 The others persons to mention at this point are [Rogan Dawes](https://twitter.com/RoganDawes) and [Marcus Mengs](https://twitter.com/mame82) with their awesome projects like [LOGITacker](https://github.com/RoganDawes/LOGITacker) and [munifying](https://github.com/RoganDawes/munifying ), which we will need in the course of this blog post.

 As I followed along the lines of Luca, I went into some problems - hence this short writeup, which is more or less the same you can find from the original author.
 Maybe a little bit more step by step and a little more up to date.
-But credits go to the all the people mentioned above.
+But credits go to all the people mentioned above.

 ## Stuff needed